How to Do Payroll in Nevada in 10 Steps

 Minimum Pay Frequency

-Nevada requires you to pay employees semimonthly at least.
+Nevada requires you to pay employees twice per month.
 You can agree on a different schedule, but cannot make that agreement a term of employment.
-Wages earned before the first of the month must be paid by 8 a.m. on the following 15th.
-Wages earned on the first through the 15th must be paid by 8 a.m. on the last day of the month.
+Wages earned before the 1st of the month must be paid by 8 a.m. on the following 15th.
+Wages earned on the 1st through the 15th must be paid by 8 a.m. on the last day of the month.

 Exceptions include those in an executive, administrative, or professional capacity, outside salespersons, or supervisors as defined in the National Labor Relations Act.